-- 1. Go to Deception > Monitored Network. - 2.
+- 1. Select Deception > Deployment Network. - 2.
 Select Auto VLAN Detection to automatically detect the VLANs on your network.

-- 3. Select the Detection Interface.
+Auto VLAN detection allows FortiDeceptor to detect the available VLANs on the deployment network interface and display them in the GUI.
+You can select and add the VLANs for the deployment of Decoys later. - 3.
+Select the Detection Interface.
 You can select multiple ports from Port 2 to Port 8.
 Click OK. - 4.
 Click Add New VLAN/Subnet to manually add a VLAN or a subnet to FortiDeceptor.
 Configure the following settings: